Moving From the UK to Greece

 There is an efficient intercity bus system in Greece but it can be tricky to use it without a working knowledge of Greek.
 Islands close to the mainland are often well served by ferries and many islands also have their own airfields, with flights usually departing from Athens or Thessaloniki.

-Most cities of any size have good urban bus systems.
-Athens also has a good metro system.
-Taxis are widely available in Greece and by European standards are very affordable.
+Most cities have good urban bus systems, and Athens also has a good metro system.
+Taxis are widely available in Greece and, by European standards, are very affordable.

 Driving your own car in Greece